MicrosoftDocs/dynamics-365-customer-engagement/ce/marketing/manage-marketing-instances.md

 After creating your copy, you must do the following:

 - Make sure the target instance isn't in administration mode.
 For more information about this setting and how to disable it, see [Administration mode](../admin/manage-sandbox-instances.md#administration-mode).
 - Run the Marketing setup wizard on the target instance.
 This is needed because the target instance must be set up with a new collection of marketing services (and, in some cases, supporting apps such as Voice of the Customer and/or Portals).
 For instructions, see [Run the Marketing setup wizard](purchase-setup.md#run-wizard).
+If you don't run the setup wizard, then the copy will end in a *disconnected state*, which means that many key features won't work until you do (relevant error messages will be shown).

 > [!NOTE]
 > Because a new set of marketing services is created on the target instance, all marketing insights and interaction data stored by the previous marketing instance won't be available to the new instance.
 The lost interaction data includes records of email clicks, website visits, form submissions, and other ways that contacts have interacted with your marketing initiatives.